mctweb/torphins-playgroup/content/pages/faqs.md

           something else we could be doing to help your child settle into their day.\r\n"
         title: What if my child is upset after I leave?
+      - body: Torphins Playgroup Preschool’s policy on Infection Control is available in our [policies area](/resources).
+We ensure that this is kept up to date with all current Scottish Government  guidelines.
+        title: What Covid-19 precautions are in place?
       - body: "Torphins Playgroup is a Local Authority Partner Organisation and as such, we follow the terms and holiday periods of our local school, Torphins Primary School.
 For details of Aberdeenshire Council term dates visit